-Two families living together (such as a mother and father, and a married child with his or her spouse and/or children) may be treated as a single-family unit.
+Two families living together (such as a mother and father, and a married child with their spouse and/or children) may be treated as a single-family unit.

 Household

 Household is a broader term that includes additional people who, with the PHA's_permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.